-- Unlike other chronic pain treatments or surgeries, you can experience neurostimulation and see if it relieves your pain before committing to the long-term therapy
+- Unlike other chronic pain treatments or surgeries, you can experience spinal cord stimulation and see if it relieves your pain before committing to the long-term therapy

-- A screening test serves as a temporary evaluation period.
-The screening test is much like an injection, but instead of medication being placed into the epidural space, leads are positioned and connected to an external neurostimulator (battery pack)
+- A screening trial serves as a temporary evaluation period.
+The screening trial is much like an injection, but instead of medication being placed into the epidural space, leads are positioned and connected to an external neurostimulator

-- Unlike oral medications that circulate throughout your entire body, neurostimulation targets the precise area where you are feeling pain
+- Unlike oral medications that circulate throughout your entire body, spinal cord stimulation targets the precise area where you are feeling pain

 - A neurostimulator may provide relief when other treatments – like medications or injections – have not

 Medtronic offers a variety of neurostimulation systems with different features tailored for different chronic pain symptoms.
-If you are a candidate for neurostimulation, your doctor can work with you to determine if Medtronic products, such as RestoreSensor™, RestoreUltra®, RestoreAdvanced®, or PrimeAdvanced®, are possible pain treatment options for you.
-RestoreSensor is the world’s first neurostimulator to automatically adjust stimulation when you change your position.
+If you are a candidate for neurostimulation, your doctor can work with you to determine if Medtronic products, such as RestoreSensor® SureScan® MRI neurostimulator, are possible pain treatment options for you.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.